Spaceman1701/lighter/README.md

 (`ResponseConverter` is not yet implemented.
 In the current pre-MVP version, responses are hardcoded to send `application/json` content type and convert any response to JSON).

+## Plugins

+Since Lighter exposes configuration up front, it has no real need for plugins.
+Instead, additional functionality can be provided through normal libraries.
+For example, support for Jackson instead of GSON can simply be added through a library that provides the required adaptor implementations.

+Even more complex features can be added through libraries.
+Currently, Lighter has awkward support for Dagger 2.
+However, this will eventually be resolved through a Dagger compatibility library that will add code generation that allows Lighter configuration objects to be generated directly from Dagger modules.
+Since Lighter configuration objects are just `javax.inject` annotated POJOs (which also follow the Java Beans convention), there's no need to work with Lighter internals to build this library.
+Lighter does not even have to know the library exists (as one would expect).

 ## Performance